 Supporting campaigns and community engagement with Slack

 Kooth’s promotion workers are on the ground in local communities, driving awareness and providing education about their platform.
-Slack enables Kooth to quickly source topical issues that promotion workers are picking up on across the U.K. It also helps community engagement workers highlight key trends and conversations to the team, allowing Kooth’s marketing department to create hyper-relevant, timely and targeted campaigns that promote services to end users.
+Slack enables Kooth to quickly find sources on topical issues that promotion workers are coming across throughout the UK.
+It also helps community engagement workers highlight key trends and conversations to the team, allowing Kooth’s marketing department to create hyper-relevant, timely and targeted campaigns that promote services to end users.

 #promotion-workers.
 With immediate feedback and insights from the front line, they can better serve Kooth’s users.